 *Art became reflective of the attitude towards the ‘establishment’, and the jokes of the music hall and the theatrical revue became part of popular culture.

 *Cubist and Futurist styles were put to satirical use in caricature, advertising, stage design, and other forms of popular visual culture.

 POPULAR AMERICAN ARTISTS OF THE TIME:

 Moving forward, art continues to grow, change, explore and create.
-It is both a reflection of current culture and a driving force shaping the next generation.
+It becomes both a reflection of current culture, and a driving force shaping the next generation.